toxicoder/inkorporated/memory-bank/progress.md

 - Implementation roadmap has been defined
 - Task progress tracking system has been established
 - Cloudflared tunnel service deployment files created
+- Project successfully renamed from "devset" to "inkorporated"

 ## What's Left to Build
 - Core infrastructure components (storage, databases, networking)